Payroll analysis platform

 2. Employers must disclose pay disparities.

-The average pay difference between genders
+The average wage difference between genders

-The median pay difference between genders
+The median wage difference between genders

 The proportion of female and male employees receiving complementary or variable components